Program Overview

 Sociocultural Anthropology is looking for graduate students whose research interests can be supported by our faculty expertise, and who show promise for success.
 We desire to build a more diverse field of sociocultural anthropology and are committed to recruiting students who could contribute to these efforts.
 We strongly suggest that prospective students review the profiles of current faculty for areas of common interest, and email prospective faculty mentors to discuss plans.
 Prospective graduate students must have completed a Bachelor of Arts (BA) or Bachelor of Science (BS) degree before enrollment, but this degree does not have to be in anthropology.
 During the process of earning the PhD, students will also earn a Master of Arts (MA) in Anthropology: Sociocultural Anthropology.

 Applicants are not required to submit GRE's.
 The next admission cycle for Sociocultural Anthropology will be for Autumn 2026 enrollment.
-Applications open on September 15th, 2025 and must be submitted by December 15, 2025.
+Applications open on September 1st, 2025 and must be submitted by December 15, 2025.
 Applicants may apply for and be admitted for autumn quarter only.
 Offers of admission are usually mailed prior to the first of March.
 Those receiving offers of admission must respond by April 15.
 Please visit the Graduate School's Admission Requirements page for a complete list of requirements.
 Visit Anthropology's Graduate Admissions page for admission information specific to our department.
 Please visit Apply Now to submit your application.
+For information about English language requirements please review Policy 3.2: Graduate School English Language Proficiency Requirements.
+For information about funding, please visit the department's Graduate Student Funding page.

 MPH/PhD Concurrent degree program